|< C Storage Class & Memory Functions | Main | C Run-Time 2 >| Site Index | Download |

 #include <tchar.h>

-TCHAR g_szText[] = _T("Drive Total_clus Available_clus Sec/Cluster Bytes/Sec\n");
+TCHAR g_szText[ ] = _T("Drive Total_clus Available_clus Sec/Cluster Bytes/Sec\n");

-TCHAR g_szText1[] = _T("----- ---------- -------------- ----------- ---------\n");
+TCHAR g_szText1[ ] = _T("----- ---------- -------------- ----------- ---------\n");

-TCHAR g_szInfo[] = _T("-> \n");
+TCHAR g_szInfo[ ] = _T("-> \n");

-//For data display format...
+// ...for data display format...

 void utoiRightJustified(TCHAR* szLeft, TCHAR* szRight, unsigned uValue)